 - Best waterproof 360-degree camera: Insta360 One R

 Why should you buy this: Good image quality and features; built-in GPS.

-Why we picked the Tough TG-4:
+Why we picked the Olympus Stylus Tough TG-6:

-The best budget waterproof camera
+The best budget waterproof camera: Fujifilm Finepix XP140

 Why should you buy this: It’s small, affordable, and easy to use.

 Who’s it for: Vacationers looking for an inexpensive rugged camera.

 Fujifilm has mostly killed off its point-and-shoot lineup — except for the rugged XP series.
 Why?
 Because it’s a category that still sells well.
 Although similar to the Olympus Tough TG-6, the XP140 has an affordable price tag and is as lightweight as possible.
 But don’t let its simple design fool you: The XP140 is waterproof to 82 feet, shockproof up to 5.9 feet, freezeproof to 14-degrees Fahrenheit, and dustproof.